The-Duke-96/Burninator/STL/readme.md

 ## Dock Assembly

-- Insert the 31mm spring steel blocker into the rear slit and secure it with an M3x5 screw.
+- Insert the 31 mm spring steel blocker into the rear slit and secure it with an M3x5 screw.
-- Take a 23mm PTFE tube for the wiper, bend it in the middle, wedge it into the back holder, then press down to straighten it out.
+- Take a 23 mm PTFE tube for the wiper, bend it in the middle, wedge it into the back holder, then press down to straighten it out.
 - Press the magnets into the top.
 - Mount the dock onto the crossbar, optionally using the adapter.